 AFTER THE STORY

 Following my years in Stark Naked and the Car Thieves, I moved to Hollywood where I took over the management of my band in Seymour Heller’s offices.
 In return, I managed the other young rock bands that Ed Cobb was recording for Attarack-Heller.
-About three years later, I joined two partners, Ron Singer and Scott Norton, in forming The Management Tree with penthouse offices on just west of the Rainbow Grill and Roxie nightclub on Sunset Boulevard.
+About three years later, I joined two partners, Ron Singer and Scott Norton, to form The Management Tree with penthouse offices on just west of the Rainbow Grill and the Roxie nightclub on Sunset Boulevard.
 Eventually, Scott and I took over space at Sunset and Gower Boulevards in the Paramount Studio lot where we built City Recorders, a high-end recording studio.
 When family affairs called Scott away I took over the studio full-time, recording and producing, while managing several artists, until I left the music in 1980.
-I’d always believed I would someday tell the story of the incredible ride my band brothers and I took as youths from Indianapolis and share the amazing time and events we experienced on the West Coast of the late 1960s.
-NIGHT PEOPLE was published in June of 2015 and ENCHANTED is due to publish in 2017.